6 Important things for a Successful Product Development

 4. How we spend our time defines who we are-

 How often do we get chided for late work?
 But still, we continue to procrastinate.
 We often tend to ignore the fact that such practice bears direct consequences on our relations with the client.
 He might have expected us to complete the project in a given time limit.
-The moment we skip that deadline and make excuses to cover it up, we are disregarding work ethics at the cost of company image.
+The moment we skip that deadline and make excuses to cover it up, we are disregarding work ethics at the cost of the company image.
 Clients value companies who stay true to their word.
 So it is better to decide a finite period and clarify with the prospect.
 Set a minimum and maximum time frame you’ll take to deliver work and most importantly keep your word.

 5. We build too many walls and not enough bridges-

-I often hear clients complaining about the developer’s inefficiency while the developer complaints of clients making too many changes.
-Such a dead lock situation arises when the two parties do not set ground rules before proceeding.
+I often hear clients complaining about the developer’s inefficiency while the developer complaints about clients making too many changes.
+Such a deadlock situation arises when the two parties do not set ground rules before proceeding.
 To avoid this state, I meet my clients along with the designated developer before we tread on a new path.
 It is then that we set a framework, discuss the most intricate details about each and every tab.
 This way I don’t need to be in a position where we have to make further changes after the product is ready.
 It is up to us either to raise walls or build bridges.
 We unnecessarily invite untoward situations and then indulge in blame game.
 Let’s not get into such a practice again, make things simpler and deliver work effectively.

 6. Knowing the answers help in school while knowing how to question will help in life-

 Warren Berger unleashes the power of questioning the right way.
 Raising an impactful team is like raising a baby.
 You have to nurture employees with care and affection.
 They should be given the liberty to ask questions otherwise their growth would be hampered.
-I set-up a base camp and let employees find their way through remote lanes to enable them to solve even nerve wrecking issues.
+I set-up a base camp and let employees find their way through remote lanes to enable them to solve even nerve-racking issues.
 When kids ask weirdest of questions, parents are bound to answer.
 So be a parent to your ever growing developer.
 Most companies do not establish a link between employees and client as they fear the developer would start taking up work directly from the client.
-We work contrary to this notion by engaging the two so that developer has a thorough knowledge about the client’s need.
+We work contrary to this notion by engaging the two so that the developer has a thorough understanding of the client’s need.
 Involving developers in the association makes them feel valued and let’s not forget they are an asset to your firm.